 The College of Arts & Sciences requires completion of a second language through the 212 level for the Bachelor of Criminal Justice degree.
-See the NMSU Catalog for College of Arts and Sciences (http:// catalogs.nmsu.edu/nmsu/arts-sciences) for additional information on how to satisfy this requirement.
+See the NMSU Catalog for College of Arts and Sciences for additional information on how to satisfy this requirement.